Symantec/slack-autoarchive/README.md

 - A message will be dropped into the channel saying the channel is being auto archived because of low activity
 - You can always whitelist a channel if it indeed needs to be kept despite meeting the auto-archive criteria.

+## Custom Archive Messages

+Just before a channel is archived, a message will be sent with information about the archive process.
+The default message is:

+  This channel has had no activity for %s days.
+It is being auto-archived.
+If you feel this is a mistake you can <https://slack.com/archives/archived|unarchive this channel> to bring it back at any point.'

+To provide a custom message, simply edit `messages.json`.

 ## Known Issues

 - When piping or redirecting Python 2 output, the interpreter defaults to 8-bit/ASCII output.
 This will cause a crash if your channel names have unicode characters.
 A workaround is to set this environment variable `PYTHONIOENCODING=UTF-8` prior to executing Python.